citusdata/test-automation/README.md

 ## <a name="running-automated-compatibility-tests"></a>Running Automated Copatibility Tests
 Currently, only testing compatibility with jdbc is automated.
-To run, create a branch call jdbc/{whatever-you-want} and push to origin.
+To run, create a branch called `jdbc/{whatever-you-want}` and push to origin.
 The citus branch and jdbc version can be configured from [JDBC Config](jdbc/jdbc_config.json)

 For more details read: [JDBC README](jdbc/README.md)